Microsoft Foundation Class Library: Features

 The macros for serialization, exceptions, and RTTI predated availability of these features in Microsoft C++ by a number of years.
 32-bit versions of MFC, for Windows NT 3.1 and later Windows operating systems, used compilers that implemented the language features and updated the macros to simply wrap the language features instead of providing customized implementations, realizing upward compatibility.

 The MFC ribbon resource editor allows the developer to design the ribbon graphically instead of having to use the XML-based declarative markup like the RibbonX API.
 Optionally, ribbon components may be programmed directly by calling a new set of ribbon class methods.
 The developer may mix graphical and programmatic ribbon development as is convenient.
 The MFC application wizard has also been upgraded to support the new features, including a check-box to select whether the application will use the ribbon or the docking panes.
 The new functionality is provided in new classes so that old applications still continue to run.
-This update is building on top of BCGSoft’s BCGControlBar Library Professional Edition.
+This update builds on top of BCGSoft’s BCGControlBar Library Professional Edition.
 Microsoft has imposed additional licensing requirements on users of the ribbons.
 These include a requirement to adhere to Microsoft UI Design Guidelines, and an anti-competition clause prohibiting the use of the UI in applications which compete with Microsoft Office.

 MFC can be used by linking a static library or by adding the MFC DLL.